-The main distinction, however, between the two men cannot be made clear till one point has been allowed for : both men are remarkable for philosophies the apparent meaning of which is not the real meaning.
+The main distinction, however, between the two men cannot be made clear till one point has been allowed for: both men are remarkable for philosophies the apparent meaning of which is not the real meaning.
 Mandeville held on the surface that there is only one method of being virtuous-self-mortification from purely rational and unselfish motives; but essentially he believed that virtue is relative to time and place, that man is fundamentally irrational, and that he is unalterably selfish (cf. above in this chapter).
 Shaftesbury, on the other hand, because of his advice to follow nature, has often been thought to have advocated the virtue of obeying impulse and gratifying one's own desires; but he really meant something very different.
 His 'Nature' was the whole divine scheme of creation-a thing of unalterable and perfect law, to follow which meant the subjection to it of all individual wills and differences; his was the Stoic following of 'Nature' and essentially rationalistic and repressive.
-Thus, Mandeville is on t To prevent confusion here and elsewhere, it should be noted that Mandeville did not consider man an unsocial animal.
-He believed emphatically that man was happiest in society and well adapted to it; but he held that it was his egoism which made him social beyond other animals.
+2 Thus, Mandeville is on the surface an absolutist, a rationalist, and an ascetic, but is basally a relativist, an anti-rationalist, and a utilitarian; whereas Shaftesbury is superficially a relativist and spokesman for impulse, but is really an absolutist and a rationalist.
+The opposition between the two men, therefore, was double, for not only did the superficial aspects of their beliefs conflict, but the basal attitudes which motivated their thought were equally opposed.
+1 Each affords an inverse summary of the other.